gvwilson/sdxjs/file-backup/index.md

 1.  stores any particular version of a file only once, so that we don't waste disk space.

-In this chapter we will build a simple tool for doing both tasks.
+In this chapter we will build a tool for doing both tasks.
+It won't do everything [Git][git] does: in particular, it won't let us create and merge branches.
+If you would like to know how that works, please see [Mary Rose Cook][cook-mary-rose]'s excellet [Gitlet][gitlet] project.

 ## How can we uniquely identify files?

 To avoid storing redundant copies of files, we need a way to tell when two files contain the same data.
+We can't rely on names because files can be renamed or moved over time;
-We could compare the files byte by byte, but a quicker way is to use a <g key="hash_function">hash function</g>
+we could compare the files byte by byte, but a quicker way is to use a <g key="hash_function">hash function</g>
 that turns arbitrary data into a fixed-length string of bits (<f key="file-backup-hash-function"></f>).